 The site was existing overgrown scrub forest, overtaken by English ivy and privet.
 The design accentuated several healthy trees, and worked them into the site plan as features in the post-construction ecological landscape.

-This tiny home community, once complete, will incorporate edible, medicinal, and native plants throughout the common and private areas within the site.
+This tiny home community incorporates edible, medicinal, and native plants throughout the common and private areas within the site.
 The low-mow mixed species lawn will require less petroleum and no chemicals.
 The residential gardens and native habitat restoration are estimated to have the following impact: